CalvinRodo/DX/md/dx.md

 # Collaborative
 - Multi-Disciplinary Team (Not just Devs)
 - Partnerships
-    - External CDS, CSPS, StatsCan, CBSA, etc...
-    - Internal CDO, EO, ES

 ---

 # What do we do to make it happen

 ===

-- Change the Mandate of MTS (Digital Delivery Team)
-- Build and fund the DX (Digital Experience) team
+- Build and fund a team that reports directly to BSI Senior Mgmt.
 - Change the organization to put the developers first.
 - Build an organization that developers want to work in.
 - DevOps/ALM as a Service.